mchjohnson13/ElectionAnalysis/README.md

 # Module 3: Election Analysis

 ## Project Overview
 In this project, a Congressional precinct in Colorado requested help in performing an audit of tabulated results from a recent election.
-The audid included an analysis of the Candidates and the Counties.
+The audit included an analysis of the Candidates and the Counties.

 ### Candidate Data Analysis
 1. Calculate the total number of votes